brick-works/brick-program-library/README.md

 - **Rewards or Cashback**: Marketplaces can incentivize users by offering rewards or cashback for their purchases on the platform, enhancing user engagement and loyalty.

 - **Transaction Fees**: The marketplace has the flexibility to set transaction fees for facilitating transactions between buyers and sellers.
 This allows marketplaces to generate revenue from the platform operations.

-- **Secondary Market Support**: Marketplaces can decide whether products or services can be resold, thereby creating a secondary market for items.
-When users register a purchase, a token can be minted, granting them access to the specific product or service.

 ## Run program tests